-- Site preparation, such as ripping, mounding, and/or scarification should be planned and undertaken to create optimal soil conditions for seed germination and seedling establishment (e.g. when the site is dry or sufficiently moist, but not saturated). - Site preparation should be undertaken once stock have been removed. - Weeds must be effectively controlled as part of site preparation through to the timing of seed broadcast.
+- Site preparation should be undertaken once stock have been permanently removed. - Site preparation, such as ripping, mounding, and/or scarification should be planned and undertaken to create optimal soil conditions for seed germination and seedling establishment (e.g. when the site is dry or sufficiently moist, but not saturated). - Weeds must be effectively controlled as part of site preparation through to the timing of seed broadcast.
 Effective weed control methods include use of herbicide and topsoil scalping.
 Where couch and/or kikuyu are present, at least two applications of herbicide are recommended.
 Applications of a knockdown herbicide and a pre-emergent herbicide have given the best results, allowing sufficient time for chemical breakdown so as not to reduce native species seed germination rates.